 Everyone goes to Greece for the sea and the beaches, and Thassos has over 50 beaches to choose from.
 So here ‘s a list of our favorites, the main reason we keep coming back:

-Also known as Saliara, this is probably the most popular and beautiful beach in Thassos and all because of its deep turquoise color that resembles a tropical beach.There used to be a bar there where you could rent beach beds, umbrellas and also buy refreshments or a sandwich.
-Now you have to bring your own, but it is so worth it!
+Also known as Saliara, this is probably the most popular and beautiful beach in Thassos and all because of its deep turquoise color that resembles a tropical beach.There is a beach bar there where you can rent beach beds, umbrellas and also buy refreshments or a sandwich.
 You should also know that the road is not the best.
 That is why it’s a good idea to rent an ATV from Limenas or Golden Beach and improvise a 30 – 40 minutes safari to the beach.

 This is my favorite beach by far because the water is crystal blue and so clear you can easily see your toes 🙂 Also because it has fine sand all the way in the water, it’s shallow and I’ve had the best mussels saganaki (tomato sauce and feta cheese) at the restaurant on the beach.

 Also, this is the best spot to come if you like a wavy sea.
 Even on the sunniest, most clear-skyed of the days, at Paradise Beach there are always waves to play in.
 Some days they’re rougher than the others, but they are always a lot of fun!

 We stayed twice in this village and we loved how intimate it felt.
 The sea is clear, sandy and shallow and there’s a rock from which the brave (boyfriend included) take turns jumping into the sea.
 Last time we went, you would get 2 beach beds, an umbrella and a drink for 5 euros – neat!